ephieo/book_app_8th/Downloads/book_app_8th/ReadMe.md

       - I used imports/ES modules which are still fairly new to node so the version a user has is important to how they can run the project without errors.
       - so I made that change and push it to my `second-sub` branch.
     #### FEEDBACK :
-2. When entering an emoji as the book title, the following error was thrown: ✅
+2.  <span style="color:red">When entering an emoji as the book title, the following error was thrown: </span>.✅
     <pre><code> _TypeError [ERR_UNESCAPED_CHARACTERS]: Request path contains unescaped characters_</code></pre>
     - What changes would you make to allow your app to handle emojis or unexpected characters?
     - #### Notes :